-- (1) Service on the Director of a document shall be effected by delivering or by sending it by registered post addressed to the Director, at the office of the Director. - (2) Subject to this section, any document required or authorised to be served or which is made under this Act, may be served either- - (a) in the case of a natural person- - (i) by delivering it directly to the person on whom it is to be served; - (ii) in a case where an address for service has been provided by the person on whom it is to be served, by delivering it or sending it by registered mail to that person at that address; or - (iii) by any means of substituted service as are recognised or authorised by the Rules of Court; and - (b) in the case of a non-natural person, by serving it in accordance with the process for effecting service on the person in accordance with the laws of Montserrat. - (3) Where the document is required or authorised to be served on a person as having an interest in land, and the name of that person cannot be ascertained after reasonable enquiry, or as an owner or occupier of the premises, the document is deemed to be duly served if, being addressed to "the owner" or "the occupier" of the specified premises, it is- - (a) delivered or sent to the premises by registered mail and is not returned to the sender; or
+- 88. (1) Service of a document on the Director shall be effected by delivering it to the Director at the office of the Director, or by sending it by registered post addressed to the Director at the office of the Director. - (2) Subject to this section, any document required or authorised to be served on a person other than the Director, may be served- - (a) in the case of an individual- - (i) by delivering it directly to the person on whom it is to be served; - (ii) if an address for service has been provided by the person on whom it is to be served, by delivering it or sending it by registered mail to that person at that address; or - (iii) by any method of alternative service that is provided for in the Eastern Caribbean Supreme Court Civil Procedure Rules 2000; and - (b) in the case of a person other than an individual, by serving it in accordance with the process for effecting service on such persons that is provided for in the Eastern Caribbean Supreme Court Civil Procedure Rules 2000.

-- (b) affixed conspicuously to some building or fixed object on those premises. - (4) Where a document to be served must be served on more than one person, the fact that it was not duly served on any of those persons does not invalidate any action or other proceedings against any other of those persons.
+- (3) If a document is required or authorised to be served on a person as having an interest in land, and the name of that person cannot be ascertained after reasonable enquiry, or as an owner or occupier of premises, the document is deemed to be duly served if, being addressed to "the owner" or "the occupier" of the premises, it is- - (a) delivered or sent to the premises by registered mail and is not returned to the sender; or - (b) affixed conspicuously to some building or fixed object on those premises. - (4) If a document is required or authorised to be served on more than one person, the fact that it was not served on any one of those persons does not invalidate any action or other proceedings against any person on whom the document was served.

-89. Intervention by the Attorney General
+Intervention by the Attorney General

-- (1) The Attorney General has the power to intervene in any proceedings before the Tribunal as the official representative of the Government. - (2) Where the Director is a party in a case in which the Attorney General intervenes as authorised in subsection (1), the Director may continue to be represented by his own counsel.
+- 89. (1) The Attorney General may intervene in any proceedings before the Tribunal as the official representative of the Government. - (2) If the Director is a party in a case in which the Attorney General intervenes as authorised in subsection (1), the Director may continue to be represented by his own counsel.

-90. Ethical standards and prohibitions
+Ethical standards and prohibitions